Patria del Friuli: Fall of the Patriarchal State

-Secularisation
+Thus, the core territories of the Patriarchal State were captured by the Venetians, and the temporal authority of the patriarch was lost on 7 July 1420 when its territories were secularised by Venice.
+The former Patriarchal State was thus incorporated into the Venetian Republic with the name of Patria del Friuli, and ruled by a General Proveditor or a Luogotenente residing in Udine.
+Unwilling to accept such outcome, patriarch Louis of Teck retreated to Cilli, refusing to recognize Venetian annexation of his lands.
+In April 1422, he attempted to invade Friuli, but was pushed back by the Venetians.
+Another attempt was repeated in September of the same year, but also failed.
+Louis' final attempt was repelled in 1431 by the Venetians.

-The temporal authority of the patriarch was lost on 7 July 1420 when its territories were secularised by Venice.
-Doge Francesco Foscari in 1433 signed an agreement with Emperor Sigismund, whereby the Empire ceded the Domini di Terraferma, stretching from the Adriatic Sea to the Alps, to the Republic, then officially as an Imperial fief.
+In 1433, Venetian doge Francesco Foscari signed an agreement with emperor Sigismund, whereby the Empire ceded the Domini di Terraferma, stretching from the Adriatic Sea to the Alps, to the Republic, then officially as an Imperial fief.
 The territory around Gorizia and Aquileia proper was retained by the Counts of Görz; the last Count Leonhard in 1500 bequeathed his lands to Archduke Maximilian I of Austria, who also annexed the city of Gradisca in 1511.
 The former Görz territories were incorporated into the Inner Austrian possessions of the Habsburgs.

-In 1445, after Patriarch Ludovico Trevisan at the Council of Florence had acquiesced in the loss of his ancient temporal estate in return for an annual salary of 5,000 ducats allowed him from the Venetian treasury, the war could be considered really over.
-Henceforth only Venetians were allowed to hold the title of Patriarch of Aquileia.
-The former Friulian state was incorporated in the Venetian Republic with the name of Patria del Friuli, ruled by a General Proveditor or a Luogotenente living in Udine.
-In 1523 Emperor Charles V ultimately renounced any Imperial feudal rights to the former Aquileia territory.
+In 1445, after new patriarch Ludovico Trevisan at the Council of Florence had acquiesced in the loss of his ancient temporal estate in return for an annual salary of 5,000 ducats allowed him from the Venetian treasury, the conflict could be considered as finally over.
+Henceforth only Venetians were allowed to hold the office of the Patriarch of Aquileia.

+In 1469, the Emperor Frederick III confirmed Venetian possessions in Friuli, and in 1523 emperor Charles V ultimately renounced any Imperial feudal rights to the territories of the former Patriarchal State of Aquileia.